 Caution While backing up memory, make sure the ticking clock is not in the display.
-If the clock is in the display, it may corrupt the backup data.
-6 display, it may corrupt the sachap data.
+If the clock is in the display, it may corrupt the backup data. display, it may concept the backup data.

 To back up all of user memory in a backup object: